Daedalus: The shell riddle

 Daedalus wept and called the island Icaria in the memory of his child.
-Afterwards, he (Daedalus) traveled to Camicus in Sicily, where he stayed as a guest under the protection of King Cocalus.
-And he built a temple to Apollo.
-Then he hung up his wings (as an offering to the god) and promised to never fly again.
+Afterwards, he traveled to Camicus in Sicily, where he stayed as a guest under the protection of King Cocalus.
+Ancient traditions associated Daedalus with building works in Sicily, including the Wall of Daedalus at Eryx near the sanctuary of Aphrodite later known as the Temple of Venus Erycina.
+Diodorus Siculus described the wall as built upon a steep precipice and difficult to attack.
+At Camicus, Daedalus was said to have built a temple to Apollo.
+Then he hung up his wings as an offering to the god and promised to never fly again.
 In an invention of Virgil (Aeneid VI), Daedalus flies to Cumae and founds his temple there, rather than in Sicily.

 Minos, meanwhile, searched for Daedalus by traveling from city to city asking a riddle.
 He presented a spiral seashell and asked for a string to be run through it.
 When he reached Camicus, King Cocalus, knowing Daedalus would be able to solve the riddle, accepted the shell and gave it to Daedalus.
 Daedalus tied the string to an ant which, lured by a drop of honey at one end, walked through the seashell stringing it all the way through.
 With the riddle solved, Minos realized that Daedalus was in the court of King Cocalus and insisted he be handed over.
 Cocalus agreed to do so, but convinced Minos to take a bath first.
 In the bath, Cocalus's daughters killed Minos, possibly by pouring boiling water over his body.
 In some versions, it is Cocalus that kills Minos in the bath.
 Other variants say that Daedalus himself poured the boiling water, or that he had built the pipes that could supply hot water to the bath and this was used to instead pour boiling water on him.